-Regional tournaments might have a robot inspection prior to teams entering the on-deck area.
+Tournaments may have a robot inspection prior to teams entering the on-deck area.
 This is dependent on KIPR staff or volunteers who are available to execute the process.
 Inspectors will have a parts list on hand and may reference it as documentation if they determine there is a violation.